Admiralty MRT station: Station details

-Like most other stations on the Woodlands extension, Admiralty has a Kampong-styled roof and a colour scheme to blend in with its surroundings.
+Like most other stations on the Woodlands extension, Admiralty has a kampong-style roof and a colour scheme designed to blend with its surroundings.
 Its platform is also bigger compared to previous stations as its electrical maintenance room was moved down to the concourse.
 The station's bus bays are longer than bus bays at previous stations, measuring 36 m long.
-Similarly, its commercial space is larger than previous stations, with the MRTC believing that businesses would move-in due to the station's location, existing commercial space already occupied in other stations, and the expected influx of people moving to Woodlands and Sembawang.
+Similarly, its commercial space is larger than previous stations as the MRTC considered that businesses would move-in due to the station's location, existing commercial space already occupied in other stations, and the expected influx of people moving to Woodlands and Sembawang.